|Holliday Dyes and Chemicals Works Demolition-April 2003

 chemistry.
 With my birthday falling on November 4th, the day before Guy Fawkes day, I became interested in pyrotechnics, more so when I had a chemistry set bought for my birthday the

-decided that LBs would be the better option as two former Air Raid Warden colleagues of my father who lived across the field on Red Doles Road, suggested that I would receive a wider all
+was decided that LBs would be the better option as two former Air Raid Warden colleagues of my father who lived across the field on Red Doles Road, suggested that I would receive a

-round training at the firm where they worked.
+wider all round training at the firm where they worked.
 The ex wardens were Mr. West -Jones the foreman plumber and Fred Belbin the foreman fitter.
-An interview was soon arranged with Mr. Benjamin
+An interview was soon arranged

-another youngster, Harold Blackburn was arriving to work for Mr. George Keir, an Azo chemist.
-It turned out that both of them were already on holiday so I was taken to number 10 Laboratory to
+day as another youngster, Harold Blackburn was arriving to work for Mr. George Keir, an Azo chemist.
+It turned out that both of them were already on holiday so I was taken to number 10

-to collect a bucket of ice and begin testing the samples from the works before the chemists and senior staff arrived at 9.00.
-We soon learned from the other lads how to make a simple
+they had to collect a bucket of ice and begin testing the samples from the works before the chemists and senior staff arrived at 9.00.
+We soon learned from the other lads how to make a

-compound which was liable to explode on contact, when small traces of the unexploded crystals were left on the shelves we were soon in bother when the cleaners were greeted with a bang
+simple compound which was liable to explode on contact, when small traces of the unexploded crystals were left on the shelves we were soon in bother when the cleaners were greeted

 As the weeks went on I began to do simple experiments, at this time it was customary for each department to carry out their own.
 One particular day I was carrying out a reaction involving